 - Mobile bank visits the village on a weekly basis.

-Nanny's shop is a true gem and highly recommended for an ethical cuppa and home baking, soup or locally produced oak smoked salmon.
+Nanny's is a true gem and highly recommended for an ethical cuppa and home baking, lunch, soup or locally produced smoked salmon, squat lobster or scallops.
 Nanny's stock locally produced arts, crafts and fair trade products to buy.

 Loch Torridon Smokehouse

 The salmon are reared in the beautiful lochs off the North West Highlands of Scotland, and are of the highest quality.
 The fish are hand-filleted, then brined or dry-cured before being slowly smoked in locally produced oak sawdust.
 The smoked salmon can be bought as a side of salmon at “Rosebank” House, or in the shop.